 11 Depreciation and Interest expenses increase as various segments of the bridge and associated roadways are completed and made available for use.
-12 Total Net Debt (net of Sinking Fund) is expected to increase and will remain within the Treasury Board approved

 12 Total Net Debt (net of Sinking Fund) is expected to increase and will remain within the Treasury Board approved debt limits.